Surds and Indices

 - It is a positive irrational number

-- It is of the type, where a is a positive rational number
+, where a is a positive rational number

 - Hence, rational numbers like